 Now i’m not suggesting this will happen any time soon, but it’s just the economic way of the world.

 Again, the key is to be prepared.

-Don’t over-commit because of our current low-rate environment – make sure you can afford your repayments because one day rates will rise, and possibly by more than a few percentage points.
+Don’t over-commit because of our current low-rate environment – make sure you can afford your repayments because one-day rates will rise.

 Additionally, keep that financial buffer in place just in case your repayments become difficult to manage down the track.